Plasmonic Nanoparticle-in-nanoslit Antenna as Independently Tunable Dual-Resonant Systems for Efficient Frequency

-As previously discussed, the presence of the nanoparticle concentrates the electromagnetic field within the nanogap, enabling substantial overlap with the VIS/NIR mode.
-However, because the nanoparticle does not resonate at the MIR wavelength due to its nanometer-scale dimensions, this QNM is not governed by the nanoparticle and thus falls outside the scope of our $(mn)^{\rm e/o}$ classification scheme.
+As previously discussed, the presence of the nanoparticle concentrates the electromagnetic field within the nanogap, enabling substantial overlap with the VIS/NIR mode. {However, because the nanoparticle does not resonate at the MIR wavelength due to its nanoscale dimensions, this QNM is not governed by the nanoparticle.
+Instead, it should be interpreted as a perturbed Babinet-type mode dominated by the nanoslit.
+Although it exhibits a $(01)^{\rm o}$-like symmetry and can be categorized within the same classification framework (as $(01)^{\rm o/slit}$), it should be noted that this $(01)^{\rm o}$ mode is excited in a highly detuned manner.
+The field profile of the whole NPoS structure is presented in SI Fig. S3, which shows how a nanoparticle's dipole perturbs the nanoslit's MIR mode and its comparison with the nanocavity-determined VIS/NIR modes, e.g., $(01)^o$.}